İ.Gökşen Cd. No: 54/A M.Paşa/Antalya +90 544 263 37 65 newsmile@andepol.com

 When only one or a few teeth are missing, partial denture clips are attached to adjacent natural teeth.
 A partial denture, also called a partial, can be made of various materials, with plastic or metal as the base, depending on the support required.
 Metal is lighter and stronger.

 Dentures are inexpensive compared to other restorative alternatives.
-Partial dentures can be easily modified to accept additional teeth if necessary.
+Partial prostheses can be easily modified to accept additional teeth if necessary.
 They are easier and cheaper to repair or replace.

-Partial dentures may be uncomfortable at first and may take some getting used to.
+Partial prosthesis may be uncomfortable at first and may take some getting used to.
 They should be removed every night and cleaned thoroughly.
 Metal clasps can be unsightly.

-How a Single Tooth Denture Stays in Place?
+How a Single Tooth Prosthesis Stays in Place?

 A removable partial denture (RPD) or a one tooth denture is an easy solution for replacing one missing tooth.
 It restores both function and aesthetics at a lower price compared to permanent types like dental implants or bridges.
-Dentures are typically used as a long-term or temporary replacement and are customized according to the patient's mouth.
+Single tooth prosthesis are typically used as a long-term or temporary replacement and are customized according to the patient's mouth.

 For anyone who wants more stability and more strength, it is possible to have a metal framework partial denture, providing additional stability in the form of metal clasps that grip neighboring teeth.